-- (13) The average and median time in processing complaints, from original receipt of the complaint by the board, for all cases, at each stage of the disciplinary process and court review, respectively. - 8 (14) The total number of licensees in diversion or on probation for alcohol or drug abuse or mental disorder, and the number of 10 licensees successfully completing diversion programs or probation, 11 and failing to do so, respectively.
-12 - (15) The total number of probation violation reports and probation revocation filings, and their dispositions. - (16) The total number of petitions for reinstatement, and their dispositions. - 16 (17) The total number of caseloads of investigators for original cases and for probation cases, respectively. - (b) "Action," for purposes of this section, includes proceedings brought by, or on behalf of, the board against licensees for unprofessional conduct that have not been finally adjudicated, as well as disciplinary actions taken against licensees.
+- 4 (13) The average and median time in processing complaints, 5 from original receipt of the complaint by the board, for all cases, 6 at each stage of the disciplinary process and court review, 7 respectively. - 8 (14) The total number of licensees in diversion or on probation 9 for alcohol or drug abuse or mental disorder, and the number of 10 licensees successfully completing diversion programs or probation, 11 and failing to do so, respectively. - (15) The total number of probation violation reports and probation revocation filings, and their dispositions. - (16) The total number of petitions for reinstatement, and their dispositions. - (17) The total number of caseloads of investigators for original cases and for probation cases, respectively. - (b) "Action," for purposes of this section, includes proceedings brought by, or on behalf of, the board against licensees for unprofessional conduct that have not been finally adjudicated, as well as disciplinary actions taken against licensees.

 - 23 SEC.
 29. Section 1699.2 is added to the Business and 24 Professions Code, to read: - 1699.2.
+This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date. - SEC.
+26. - 30 SEC.
+30. Section 2372 is added to the Business and Professions Code, to read: - 2372.
 This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date.

-- 30 SEC.
-30. Section 2372 is added to the Business and Professions 31 Code, to read: - 32 2372.
-This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, - 34 that is enacted before January 1, 2013, deletes or extends that date.

-- Section 2669.2 is added to the Business and 36 SEC.
-31. 37 Professions Code, to read: - 38 This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date.

-- 3 SEC.
-28. - 4 SEC.
-32. Section 2715 of the Business and Professions Code 5 is amended to read: - 6 2715.
-The board shall prosecute all persons guilty of violating 7 the provisions of this chapter. - The board, in accordance with the provisions of the Civil Service Law, may employ investigators, nurse consultants, and other personnel as it deems necessary to carry into effect the provisions of this chapter.
-Investigators employed by the board shall be provided special training in investigating alleged nursing practice activities violations. - The board shall have and use a seal bearing the name "Board of Registered Nursing."
-The board may adopt, amend, or repeal, in accordance with the provisions of Chapter 4.5 (commencing with Section 11371) of Part 1 of Division 3 of Title 2 of the Government Code, such rules and regulations as may be reasonably necessary to enable it to carry into effect the provisions of this chapter. - 20 SEC.
-29. - 21 SEC.
-33. Section 2770.18 is added to the Business and 22 Professions Code, to read: - 23 2770.18.
-This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date. - 27 SEC.
-34. Section 2815.6 is added to the Business and 28 Professions Code, to read: - 2815.6. (a) It is the intent of the Legislature that, 30 notwithstanding Section 128.5, in order to maintain an appropriate 31 fund reserve, and in setting fees pursuant to this chapter, the Board 32 of Registered Nursing shall seek to maintain a reserve in the Board 33 of Registered Nursing Fund of not less than three and no more 34 than six months' operating expenditures. - 35 SEC.
-30. - 36 SEC.
-35. Section 3534.12 is added to the Business and 37 Professions Code, to read: - 38 3534.12.
-This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date.

-4 SEC.
-36. Section 4375 is added to the Business and Professions 5 Code, to read:

-4375.
-This article shall remain in effect only until January 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends that date.
 SEC.
-32.
+27. - 36 SEC.
+31. Section 2669.2 is added to the Business and Professions Code, to read: - 38 2669.2.
+This article shall remain in effect only until January 39 1, 2013, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2013, deletes or extends 2 that date.

+SEC.
+28. 3

+SEC.
+32. Section 2715 of the Business and Professions Code 4 5 is amended to read:

+2715.
+The board shall prosecute all persons guilty of violating 6 7 the provisions of this chapter.

+8 The board, in accordance with the provisions of the Civil Service 9 Law, may employ investigators, nurse consultants, and other personnel as it deems necessary to carry into effect the provisions 10 of this chapter.
+Investigators employed by the board shall be 12 provided special training in investigating alleged nursing practice 13 activities violations.

+The board shall have and use a seal bearing the name "Board of Registered Nursing."
+The board may adopt, amend, or repeal, in accordance with the provisions of Chapter 4.5 (commencing with Section 11371) of Part 1 of Division 3 of Title 2 of the Government Code, such rules and regulations as may be reasonably necessary to enable it to carry into effect the provisions of this chapter.

+21 SEC.
+33. Section 2770.18 is added to the Business and 22 Professions Code, to read:

+2770.18.
+This article shall remain in effect only until January 23 24 1, 2013, and as of that date is repealed, unless a later enacted 25 statute, that is enacted before January 1, 2013, deletes or extends 26 that date.